 The Consolidated Waiver has been developed to emphasize deinstitutionalization, prevent or minimize institutionalization and provide an array of services and supports in community-integrated settings.
-The Consolidated Waiver is designed to support persons with a developmental disability, intellectual disability or autism to live more independently in their homes and communities and to provide a variety of services that promote community living, including participant directed service models and traditional agency-based service models.
+The Consolidated Waiver is designed to support persons of any age with an intellectual disability or autism, children with a developmental disability under age 9 with a high probability of resulting in an intellectual disability or autism and children under age 22 with a developmental disability due to a medically complex condition to live more independently in their homes and communities and to provide a variety of services that promote community living, including participant directed service models and traditional agency-based service models.

 The Department of Human Services (Department), as the State Medicaid agency, retains authority over the administration and implementation of the Consolidated Waiver.
 ODP, as part of the State Medicaid Agency, is responsible for the development and distribution of policies, procedures, and rules related to Waiver operations.
 Most services and supports funded under the Waiver are authorized by local Administrative Entities (AEs) pursuant to an AE Operating Agreement with ODP.
-There are some service variances, such as Respite beyond the limitations, that require prior approval from ODP.
+There are some service variances, such as Assistive Technology beyond the limitations, that require prior approval from ODP.
 An AE is a County Mental Health/Intellectual Disability (MH/ID) Program or a non-governmental entity with a signed agreement with ODP to perform operational and administrative functions delegated by ODP related to the approved Consolidated Waiver.
 The AE Operating Agreement establishes the roles and responsibilities of AEs with respect to functions delegated to them for program administration.